GuruCharan94/gurucharan94.github.io/_posts/2019-09-20-running-grafana-on-azure-app-service.md

 While I could get the [Bitnami Multi-Tier Grafana MarketPlace Setup for Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/bitnami.multi-tier-manageddb-grafana?tab=Overview) to work, I found that this was a bit of an overkill for me.
 I have 2 Virtual Machine's inside an availability set, an Application Gateway that is expensive (why not a simple load balancer ?) and **no https** out-of-the-box and a dedicated MySQL Database.

 Having been a Azure PaaS person, this didn't really click for me.
-Especially the no https by default and the management overhead of a VM.
+Especially the no https by default and the management overhead of the Virtual Machines.

 I knew grafana had a docker image available and so I began to wonder if I can run Grafana on Azure Web App for Containers.
 [Someone already did it, as always](https://www.phillipsj.net/posts/an-easy-grafana-setup-using-azure-app-service-for-linux/).
 The system is really simple